inaf-usc-c-ai/workshop-2025/README.md

-# USC8 AI Workshop
+# USC-C AI 1st Workshop

-This repository contains the educational material (Jupyter notebooks) prepared for the Artificial Intelligence workshop organized by INAF USC-C. The notebooks cover various applications of Machine Learning and Deep Learning in astronomy.
+This repository contains the educational material (Jupyter notebooks) prepared for the 1st workshop of the INAF USC-C thematic group on Artificial Intelligence (Catania, 21-23 May 2025).
+The notebooks cover various applications of Machine Learning and Deep Learning in astronomy.

 ## Contents